Correlations of ALMA CO(2-1) with JWST mid-infrared fluxes down to scale of $\lesssim$100 parsec in nearby star-forming

 \item When comparing across different MIR bands ($\Iblue$, $\Igreen$, and $\Ired$), the variations in median $\kKS$ and $\sigKS$ are detectable but minor relative to the galaxy-to-galaxy differences (\autoref{fig:kbs_scatter}).
 In contrast, $\bKS$ exhibits significant differences across bands.
 The potential underlying physical mechanisms are discussed in \autoref{sec:discuss_diff_xbands}.

-\item For \HII-like regions, deviations from log-linearity are well characterized by a flattening of the slope in the brightest regions in 75\% of cases.
-The non-log-linear behavior of $\blueband$ and $\greenband$ is similar, whereas $\redband$ exhibits stronger deviations (\autoref{fig:non_loglinear_scatter}, \autoref{fig:dk_vs_q0}).
-No significant ($3\sigma$) correlations are found between non-log-linearity and global galaxy properties (\autoref{fig:nonlinear_vs_property_HII}).
-The slope flattening in the brightest regions may result from enhanced PAH and dust emissivities normalized by the radiation field intensity in regions with stronger radiation fields (see \autoref{sec:discuss_non_log_linear} for discussion).
+\item For \HII-like regions, deviations from log-log linearity are well characterized by a flattening of the slope in the brightest regions in 75\% of cases.
+The degrees of deviations from the log–log linear relation of $\blueband$ and $\greenband$ is similar, whereas $\redband$ exhibits stronger deviations (\autoref{fig:non_loglinear_scatter}, \autoref{fig:dk_vs_q0}).
+No significant ($3\sigma$) correlations are found between degrees of deviation from the log–log linear relation and global galaxy properties (\autoref{fig:nonlinear_vs_property_HII}).
+The slope flattening in the brightest regions may result from enhanced PAH and dust effective emissivities normalized by the radiation field intensity in regions with stronger radiation fields (see \autoref{sec:discuss_non_log_linear} for discussion).

 \item The parameters $\kKS$, $\bKS$, and $\sigKS$ all depend on the spatial scale of measurement, indicating that the coupling between CO, PAH, and dust are regulated by different mechanisms at varying spatial scales (\autoref{fig:vs_resolution_HII}, see \autoref{sec:discuss_diff_scale} for discussion). \end{itemize}